jacmkno/auth/README.md

 # Backend API Documentation

-This document outlines the backend requirements for a SSO service to be compatible with `auth.js`.
+This section outlines the backend requirements for a SSO service to be compatible with `auth.js`.

 ## Endpoints

 ### 1. /external_session/autologin (GET)
-- **Description**: Retrieves a session initialization token if the user is logged in or false other wise.
+- **Description**: Retrieves a session initialization token if the user is logged in or false otherwise.
 - **CORS**: Allows third party sites to load as IFRAME and allows same site cookie headers
 - **Request**:
   - Method: GET